Performance of the stochastic MV-PURE estimator in highly noisy settings: Performance analysis under varying levels of signal-to-noise ratio

-\begin{theorem} For fixed $\Rx\succ 0$ and $\Rn\succ 0$ in the stochastic linear model in Sec.\ref{slm}, the optimal rank of the stochastic MV-PURE estimator (for which it achieves the smallest MSE among all rank constraints) is monotonically decreasing with increasing power $\ep$ of the additive noise. \end{theorem} \pd Let us denote first an eigenvalue decomposition of matrix $\K=\ep\left(\H^t\Rn^{-1}\H\right)^{-1}-\Rx$ (\ref{Kalt}) by $EVD(\K)=\E\De \E^t$, with eigenvalues $\de_1\leq\de_2\leq\dots\leq\de_{m}$ organized in nondecreasing order.
-We recall from Remark~\ref{remake} that a rank constraint $r_{opt}$ is optimal in our sense if it satisfies We will show now that all eigenvalues of $\K$ grow monotonically with increasing $\ep$ which is a sufficient condition for the claim in the Theorem since in such a case $r_{opt}$ can only be monotonically decreasing with increasing~$\ep.$
+\begin{theorem} For fixed $\Rx\succ 0$ and $\Rn\succ 0$ in the stochastic linear model in Sec.\ref{slm}, the optimal rank of the stochastic MV-PURE estimator (for which it achieves the smallest MSE among all rank constraints) is monotonically decreasing with increasing power $\ep$ of the additive noise. \end{theorem} \pd Denote the eigenvalue decomposition of $\K=\ep\left(\H^t\Rn^{-1}\H\right)^{-1}-\Rx$ (\ref{Kalt}) by $EVD(\K)=\E\De \E^t$, with eigenvalues $\de_1\leq\de_2\leq\dots\leq\de_{m}$ organized in nondecreasing order.
+We recall from remark~\ref{remake} that the rank constraint $r_{opt}$ is optimal in our sense if it satisfies $r_{opt}=\max\left\{s\in \{1,2,\ldots,m\} \mid \delta_{s}<0\right\}.$ Now we show that all eigenvalues of $\K$ grow monotonically with increasing $\ep$, which is a sufficient condition for the claim in the theorem, because in such a case $r_{opt}$ can only be monotonically decreasing with increasing~$\ep.$

 To this end, denote by $\la_k(\X)$ the eigenvalues of a given symmetric matrix~$\X$ organized in nondecreasing order and consider $\ep_1>\ep_0>0$ so that